 Praxity Is a truly global organisation – an alliance made up of more than 65 independent firms in over 100 countries, with a UK-based executive administrative team.
 As a result, the processes, policies and relationships necessary to make sure everything’s functioning smoothly might have been highly complex.

 The simplest way to avoid such unnecessary complexity was by setting up Praxity as a not-for-profit legal entity covering all international jurisdictions.
 The governance structure reflects that drive for clarity and simplicity:

 The eight Praxity Management Board members direct and manage the Alliance’s many corporate activities, including admitting new participants.
-Six are elected by Council members from amongst their number and one, the Executive Director, is ex officio.
+Seven are elected by Council members from amongst their number and one, the Executive Director, is ex officio.